From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Related Work

-In \cite{khan2025exasage}, the authors propose the EXASAGE framework, which extends the KG approach introduced in \cite{khanExaQueryProvingData2024} to enable a conversational LLM interface that translates natural language into SPARQL queries, achieving 92.5\% accuracy on ODA data.
+In \cite{khan2025exasage}, the authors propose the EXASAGE framework, which extends the KG approach introduced in \cite{khanExaQueryProvingData2024} to enable a natural language LLM interface that translates natural language into SPARQL queries, achieving 92.5\% accuracy on data center telemetry data.
 This high accuracy is obtained by providing the KG schema and a few-shot examples in the LLM context and parsing the generated SPARQL query through a query refinement script which removes common SPARQL syntax errors.
 The EXASAGE framework reports an average end-to-end latency of 20.36s per prompt, with VKG generation taking 8.05s (approximately 39.5\% of total latency) and LLM inference accounting for 11.09s (approximately 45.5\%).

 While EXASAGE obtains high query accuracy, it does not provide a chatbot implementation.
-Indeed, this high latency limits its practicality for real-time interaction with ODA data.
-In contrast, this paper proposes a complete end-to-end implementation of an ODA Chatbot, with a set of system-level optimizations to reduce the latency thanks to improvements in the VKG generation and LLM inference efficiency.
+Indeed, this high latency limits its practicality for real-time interaction with large-scale data, common in data center telemetry.
+In contrast, this paper proposes a complete end-to-end implementation of a chatbot, with system-level optimizations to reduce latency through improvements in VKG generation and LLM inference efficiency.
+These enhancements make our solution more viable for interactive, graph-based querying of telemetry data in real-world IoT environments.